 Dr. Wang moved to the UK and joined the University of East London UK (UEL) as a Lecturer and Practitioner from 2007, then as the Director of Acupuncture Clinic in 2008 and Senior Lecturer in 2009 until Dec 2014.

-After that full-time academic job Tianjun established his owner clinic and studio at Ilford to provide higher level acupuncture services for local people, particularly in the East London area.
+After that full-time academic job Tianjun established his owner TJ Acupuncture clinic and studio at Ilford to provide higher level acupuncture services for local people, particularly in the East London area, with his specirities on neurologocal and psycological conditions.

-He accumulated 26 years of experience treating a wide variety of illness with acupuncture and herbal remedies.
-Especially in the treatment of difficult and complex cases.
+He accumulated 30+ years of experience treating a wide variety of illness with acupuncture and herbal remedies, especially in the treatment of difficult and complex cases.
 During his PhD study and research, Tianjun has completely observed and treated more than a hundred patients with depression.
-Treatment included acupuncture and he built up his specialist knowledge in the areas of acupuncture treatment for brain related conditions.
+The research and treatments has builded up his specialist knowledge and skills in the areas of acupuncture treatment for brain related conditions.

 Currently, Tianjun is the Member of British Acupuncture Council (BAcC) and the Fellow member of the Association of Traditional Chinese Medicine and Acupuncture UK (ATCM).